-After the prerequisite tasks are complete, use the following general steps to configure your System z9 and zSeries hosts running the Linux operating system:
+After the prerequisite tasks are complete, use the following general steps to configure your System z hosts that are running the Linux operating system:

 - 1. Zone the host system to the SAN Volume Controller on the fibre-channel SAN.
 See the IBM System Storage SAN Volume Controller: Software Installation and Configuration Guide for additional information about zoning. - 2.
 Create the host system on the SAN Volume Controller, using the worldwide port names (WWPNs).
 Map the VDisks to the host, as required.
 See the IBM System Storage SAN Volume Controller: Software Installation and Configuration Guide or IBM System Storage SAN Volume Controller: Command-Line Interface User's Guide for additional information about creating hosts and mapping. - 3.
 Configure your Linux system for FCP attachment.
-Refer to the Linux on zSeries Device Drivers and Installation Commands for the Linux Kernel 2.4 June 2003 stream publication (dated March 23, 2005) and Device Drivers,Features and Commands for the Linux Kernel 2.6 April 2004 stream publication (dated March 23, 2006) for additional information. - 4.
-Either create volumes or disks on your host using the logical volume manager and create file systems on the disks.
-Refer to your host system publications.
+See the latest versions of the Linux on zSeries Device Drivers and Installation Commands for the Linux Kernel and Device Drivers, Features and Commands for the Linux Kernel publications for additional information. - 4.
+See your host system publications for additional configuration tasks.

-Multipath support for System z9 and zSeries hosts
+Multipath support for System z hosts

-You must install multipathing software on all System z9 and zSeries hosts that are attached to the SAN Volume Controller.
+You must install multipathing software on all System z hosts that are attached to the SAN Volume Controller.

-On System z9 and zSeries hosts running the Linux operating system, the following software provides multipathing support:
+On System z hosts that are running the Linux operating system, the following software provides multipathing support: